christianityorigins/website/blog/_posts/2015-01-01-ethnic-particularism.md

 **Speaking the Language of Delineation**

-Refuse the label.
+Refuse the label "white".
 Every single time.

 Two instant superpowers: